EvilDuck300/CS_733_Project/README.md

 ### Slide Generation Fails

+- **This is expected if no OpenAI API key is set** - the system will still generate JSON retrieval output
+- Upload the JSON file from `retrieval_output/` directory to Gemini website instead
-- Check OpenAI API key is valid
+- If using OpenAI, check API key is valid
 - Verify retrieval output exists
 - Check error logs in console